 The absorption of nutrients in our ageing digestive system is a crucial part of the menopause-osteoporosis-inflammation connection.
 It’s why, as part of my programmes (and also available as a stand-alone programme), I have a module called ‘Restore your Grateful Gut.
 Both calcium and Vitamin D help in the re-mineralisation of bone and these nutrients are crucial in maintaining adequate mineralization of bone.

-With the winter arriving in the Southern Hemisphere, then looking at your Vitamin D intake (and getting blood levels checked) is important.
+With the winter arriving in the northern hemisphere, then looking at your Vitamin D intake (and getting blood levels checked) is important.
 Vitamin D modulates your immune system.
 Vitamin D has also demonstrated an anti-inflammatory role in diseases, such as kidney disease, rheumatoid arthritis, and inflammatory bowel disease.
 Hence, low levels of vitamin D are correlated with a greater degree of inflammation in these conditions.
 (Epsley, Tadros et al, 2021).

 Osteopenia needs to be on our radar too.
 It’s a condition that occurs when there is an imbalance between bone resorption of minerals and bone formation.
 Essentially, it’s the early stage of osteoporosis but doesn’t necessarily progress to full osteoporosis.
 There is great information on the Osteoporosis website in New Zealand and where-ever you live in the world, check out your local osteoporosis guidelines for your country as well.
 They are full of important information to have in your menopause-toolbox too.